cupcake-recipes.com

 Ingredients

-• Bacon: Grab 8 slices of regular, thin-cut bacon.
-Avoid thick-cut bacon, as it takes too long to crisp up and your beans will overcook.
+• Bacon: Standard, regular-cut bacon is a must.
+Avoid thick-cut bacon, as it takes much longer to crisp up and might leave your beans overcooked.

 Bacon Wrapped Green Beans ingredients organized and measured on kitchen counter